Are you terrified of getting post-pill acne?

 Perhaps you’re experiencing some of the side effects from the Pill, such as headaches**, reduced libido, weight gain, anxiety or depression.

 **BTW: A history of headaches or migraines are a massive red flag that you and hormonal contraception may need to break up.
 Talk to your Doctor STAT!

 Maybe you don’t want to be on the Pill anymore and want to see what’s happening with your natural hormones.

-Rebound breakouts from coming off the Pill is defiantly a thing.
+Rebound pimples when coming off the Pill is defiantly a thing.

 The story usually goes something like this:

 You stop the Pill.
 After a month or two, you get your period back.
 Your skin is looking good.
 Phew!